 Shifting left & shifting right

 There are many more opportunities for improving software quality than a "Ready for Testing" column would suggest.
-Imagine a team is discussing a feature which would allow working hours to be set.
+Imagine a team is discussing a feature which would allow a warehouse's working hours to be set.
 A developer asks what the granularity should be for each working day's start and end times.
 A discussion follows, comparing the consequences of choosing 1 hour to 30 minutes to 15 minutes.
 An agreement is reached and the team moves on.
 A tester could have been there to ask a question like "what if the user wants to set lunch hours in addition to just start and end times?"
 One simple question could prevent a great deal of headache later on.

 It wouldn't have to be just one question, of course, nor would they have to be about completeness of requirements.
 It could also be asking why we think there will be return on investment from this feature.
 It could also be asking whether we can get more information on the user needs from the users directly.
 It could also be rewording the requirements to be more lucid, revealing new possible scenarios or edge cases as a side effect.
 It could also be asking if there's a better way to solve the underlying problem the users want solved.
-It could also be asking how we're going to prove we've done a good job, do we need to put anything in place to test it and monitor it?
-It could also be asking about non-functional risks, to help prevent performance issues or security vulnerabilities and so on.
+It could also be asking how we're going to prove we've done a good job.
+It could also be asking about cross-functional risks, to help prevent performance issues or security vulnerabilities and so on.

 Test automation & testability

-A test specialist could inform and/or do the writing of test automation.
+A test specialist could inform and/or do the scripting of test automation.
 When a tester writes test automation it's typically in the form of UI-level tests which exercise the entire stack, as lower level tests live closer to the code and are more easily created by those also living close to the code.
 If UI tests are considered appropriate for the team, the test specialist can implement and maintain these tests and optimise them for running as swiftly and as reliably as they can and ensure the information they provide is of value.
 Aside from UI-level checks, they could also write custom test tooling wherever it would provide more benefit than it would cost to create and maintain.

 Observability & user advocacy

-When testing is imagined as verification of explicitly defined functional requirements, then there is neither much joy nor value from testing.
+When testing is imagined as verification of explicitly defined functional requirements, then there is neither much joy nor value in testing.
 Testing should go far beyond that and exploratory testing is one way how.
 This doesn't change in a DevOps or CD environment.
 Just because it works best to not have a gated testing phase doesn't mean an end to exploratory testing.
 As soon as there's a branch for new change you could serve the application locally to test the change in the actual user interface, or you may be able to trigger a test environment for the branch, or you may do it in a pairing session, or you may do it in production.
-Wherever you do it, they are opportunities to uncover unknown unknowns.
+Wherever you do it, there need to be opportunities to uncover unknown unknowns.

 Continual process improvement

 Code is not created in a vacuum.
 The cadence of delivery and its results might be affected by many things.
 How are business opportunities and user needs communicated and refined?
 How do teams align with each other?
 How do teams align internally?
 How do teams manage and prevent technical debt?
 A test specialist is perfectly placed to guide such processes to be efficient yet effective.
-Their broad involvement across the entire software development cycle, their drive for improvement (or, less charitably, their fixation on imperfection), their knowledge of how to deliver software with high quality and all the aspects that go into it, it all puts them into a good position to make positive changes.
+Their broad involvement across the entire software development cycle, their drive for improvement (or, less charitably, their fixation on imperfection), their knowledge of how to deliver software with high quality and all the processes and human dynamics that affect it, it all puts them into a good position to make positive changes.

-A lot of this might sound like something for an agile coach to do and/or for the whole team.
+A lot of this might sound like something for an agile coach to do and/or for the whole team to do through retrospectives.
 It's certainly not necessary to have these activities done by a test specialist.
 It should also not be expected that one person has sole responsibility for improving ways of working, but if you have a team who aren't already making regular measurable improvements and no agile coach or a not especially skilled agile coach then the test specialist's role in this becomes crucial.

 A great coach is someone who seeks to make themselves unnecessary, but is able to intervene at just the right moment with just a few words or a simple question to let a team discover a better way of doing things or bring out the best in an individual.
-A tester has likely already learned great diplomatic skill due to having made unpleasant news go down easy many times over, has learned humility through being thought of by some as disposable or redundant, and could leverage their social skills to give a team motivation and even enthusiasm in being critical, writing good tests, clearly structuring code, collaborating well, and thinking of ways to grow justified confidence in their own work.
+A tester has likely already learned great diplomatic skill due to having to make unpleasant news less annoying many times over, has learned humility through being thought of by some as disposable or redundant, and could leverage their social skills to give a team motivation and even enthusiasm in being critical, writing good tests, clearly structuring code, collaborating well, and thinking of ways to grow justified confidence in their own work.

 These are some of the ways in which a test specialist can be of value in a "modern" software development team using DevOps and Continuous Delivery practices.
 Is it too much for one person?
 Yes.
-They will have to do more of some and less of some, prioritising whatever the team needs more of at the time.
+They will have to do more of some and less of others, prioritising whatever the team needs more of at the time.
 Or you might go as far as having multiple testing roles, such as one focused on test automation, test tooling, and optimising pipelines, and another focused on whole-team testing, shifting left & right, exploratory testing, and testability and observability.
-Either way, there's a lot more room still for test specialists than merely translating acceptance criteria into UI-level tests.
+Either way, there's a still a lot more for test specialists to do than merely translating acceptance criteria into UI-level tests.